 Forensics has quietly become one of the biggest beneficiaries of the tech boom.
 Starting with the advent of fingerprint and DNA databases, innovation has expanded into blood spatter analysis, ballistics, toxicology, nursing, accounting, and the digital and media arenas.

 This technological boom in forensics complements other advances in science so that it has become much easier to crack cold cases and solve crimes from the slightest and least visible crumbs of evidence.
-That increased proficiency helps law enforcement, providing a strong deterrence factor and fewer crimes.
+That increased proficiency helps law enforcement, providing a strong deterrence factor and providing evidence to solve crimes.